Global Search

 Context-aware ranking

-Results get ranked against the user’s current page.
+Results rank against the user’s current page.
 If you’re in an event, that event’s attendees come first.
-Cross-platform matches are still there, just below.

-Don’t make users pick events vs attendees immediately.
-Accept anything then differentiate at the result level: icon, metadata, type chip.
+Don’t make users pick events vs attendees.
+Accept anything, then differentiate at the result level (icon, metadata, type chip).

 -